modir/using-laminas-framework-book/version2/docs/doctrine.md

   * The `driverClass` key provides the class name to use as a driver to the database.
 Since we use MySQL database, we specify the `Doctrine\DBAL\Driver\PDOMySql\Driver` class name.

-T> For your reference, in table 12.1, you can find several other often used database drivers.
+> For your reference, in table 12.1, you can find several other often used database drivers.
    Each driver class supports its own set of parameters, so please refer to certain driver's code (and related documentation) for additional information.